Swartz Foundation

 • Boston/Newton area Jewish institutions

-• Israel-based or Israel-supporting organizations
+• Israel-based or Israel-supporting organisations

 Key Takeaways for Grant Writers